dhis2/dhis2-releases/releases/2.35/README.md

 ## API

 - The `F_USER_VIEW` ("View users") authority is no longer required for regular end-users, e.g. in order to use the Tracker Capture app.
-This authority should be removed from user roles.
+This authority should be removed from user roles which are meant for end users (not for user managers).
 Read more in the [change note](https://github.com/dhis2/notes-backend/blob/master/platform/35/changelog/export_user_authority.md).
 - The `F_USER_VIEW` authority is now required to export user information through the `/api/metadata` endpoint.

 ## Functionality